Step-By-Step Guide: Swimming Starts Off Blocks

 A step-by-step guide to mastering swimming starts

-Now that you know what swim start consists of, I'll teach you how to do a dive start as a competitive swimmer.
-We will break down a start into 3 simple exercises that will make your learning process easier.
+Now that you know what swim start consists of, I'll teach you how to dive start as a competitive swimmer.
+We will break down a start into three simple exercises to make your learning process more manageable.
 Practice every exercise thoroughly before moving on to the next one.

 Exercise #1.
 Kneeled start.

-1. Start by kneeling on one leg with another foot forward, close to the edge of the pool deck.
-Put a kickboard under your knee to make it more comfortable.
+1. Start by kneeling on one leg with the other foot forward, close to the edge of the pool deck.
+To make it more comfortable, put a kickboard under your knee.

 2. Put your arms in a streamlined position with your head between your elbows.

-3. In this position, lean forward with your arms positioned directly down forward.
+3. In this position, lean forward with your arms directly forward, pointing slightly down.

 4. Push off the edge of the pool with your front leg.
 After your back leg leaves the edge, bring feet together.